MicrosoftDocs/powerbi-docs/powerbi-docs/service-premium-incremental-refresh.md

 **Definition of these ranges might be all you need, in which case you can go straight to the publishing step below.
 The additional dropdowns are for advanced features.**

+### Advanced policy options

 #### Detect data changes

 Incremental refresh of 10 days is of course much more efficient than full refresh of 5 years.
 However, we may be able to do even better.
 If you select the **Detect data changes** checkbox, you can select a date/time column used to identify and refresh only the days where the data has changed.
-This assumes such a column exists in the source system, which is typically for auditing purposes.
-The maximum value of this column is evaluated for each of the periods in the incremental range.
+This assumes such a column exists in the source system, which are normally auditing columns. **This should not be the same column used to partition the data with the RangeStart/RangeEnd parameters.** The maximum value of this column is evaluated for each of the periods in the incremental range.
 If it has not changed since the last refresh, there is no need to refresh the period.
 In the example, this could further reduce the days incrementally refreshed from 10 to perhaps 2.

 ![Detect changes](media/service-premium-incremental-refresh/detect-changes.png)